{//% unless portal.user.is_agent %} Tickets

 Interaction 1 Click the Add button.

 For an Event, select the event that will trigger the automation.
-There are four options:
+There are five options:

 • Aircraft Changed